mirfan899/shells/README.md

 ### shells
-shell script to copy necessary files for tts for merlin and Ossian
+Some helpful shell scripts to do make your life easy.

 ### Merlin
 `merlin_copy.sh` convert and copies the audio and text data to proper location